nshilstut/CareersInLIS-Metadata/README.md

 ## Workshop Requirements
 ### OpenRefine

 OpenRefine is a tool that provides a graphical-interface for cleaning, transforming, and enriching imported metadata.
-Openrefine and some extra reconciliation services will be pre-installed on campus computers for use during the workshop.
-If you would like to install the software on your personal laptop, you may follow the instructions here.
+OpenRefine and some extra reconciliation services will be pre-installed on campus computers for use during the workshop.
+If you would like to install the software on your personal laptop, you may follow the instructions [here](https://github.com/nshilstut/CareersInLIS-Metadata/tree/master/installation).

+#### OpenRefine Install Test

+Upon launch, OpenRefine will run as a local server, opening your computer's browser.
+As long as OpenRefine is running, you can point your browser at http://127.0.0.1:3333/ to use it, even in several browser tabs/windows.

+## Credits and License
+Parts of this workshop are borrowed from the DLF Metadata Analysis Workshop held during the 2018 DLF Forum and available [here](https://github.com/DLFMetadataAssessment/2018MetadataAnalysisWorkshop).
+All instructional materials are being made available under a [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/).
+Feel free to reuse these materials according to these license terms.